 just a quick break, and we’ll be right back to the interview.
 As a stroke survivor, I understand the difficulties of finding the right information about post-stroke nutrition.
 That’s why I developed the course Five Foods to Avoid After Stroke.
 While most people are talking about what to eat after a stroke to support brain health and recovery, very few are talking about what you should avoid eating after a stroke.

 If you want to support your brain to heal and are curious about the five foods that may make matters worse when you consume them, then you may benefit from this course.
 In the more than five hours of interviews, we discuss the five common foods that cause inflammation in the body and brain how they could interfere with healing, and how they may make fatigue worse.

 They’re just $49 This five-part series of more than five hours of interviews with full PDF transcripts for download. mp3 is for download, and videos will give you everything that you need to know about the five foods to avoid and why the modules include eight reasons to quit sugar after a stroke. seven reasons to quit caffeine after a stroke.
 Eight reasons to quit gluten after a stroke.

 Six Reasons to quit dairy after a stroke and six reasons to quit alcohol after a stroke.
 And probably that is one of the most important things that you have to and should quit after a stroke.
 It’s interfering with your recovery.

 Bill Gasiamis 29:53

-Visit recovery after stroke.com/courses For this and other specifically designed short and easy To understand courses that are made by a stroke survivor for stroke survivors, once again, you’ll get more than five hours of content, all audio is available to download in mp3 format for listening on the go full transcript of all the content to take notes on, or read instead of listened to.
+Visit recovery after stroke.com/courses For this and other specifically designed short and easy To understandable courses that are made by stroke survivors for stroke survivors, once again, you’ll get more than five hours of content, all audio is available to download in mp3 format for listening on the go full transcript of all the content to take notes on, or read instead of listened to.